monetizejs/monetize.js/README.md

 ## monetize.getPaymentsInteractive()

-Perform a redirection to the MonetizeJS platform for login and/or payment and get an access token as a result.
+Perform a redirection to the MonetizeJS platform for login and/or payment and get user's payment object as a result.

 #### Example: